-But, sometimes the classification will be imposed on him for legal reasons.
+But sometimes the classification without continuation, also called ranking 21, will be imposed on him for legal reasons.

 If he refuses to initiate proceedings, he will render a reasoned decision explaining to the victim why no action was taken on his complaint and whose cause is necessarily listed below.

 - Absence of offense: It is not enough to claim to be a victim to file a complaint.
 The facts complained of must constitute a reprehensible criminal offense.
 Very often certain facts which are however damaging cannot be prosecuted in criminal proceedings but in civil proceedings.

 - Insufficiently characterized offense: In this case, the charges do constitute a criminal offense, but it is not sufficiently characterized to consider prosecution.
 An element (material or intentional) provided for by the legislator is missing.

 - Author unknown: The facts took place in undetermined circumstances (when, for example, during a fight the investigation did not allow to know precisely the author of the violence)